JoshLudahl/Tokenator/README.md

 Google Play and the Google Play logo are trademarks of Google LLC.

 ## License
+All rights reserved.
+All years.
 This app is not to be reproduced for any reason outside of individual personal use.
 It may not be published to any app store as a downloadable application without the permissions of the license granter.